Here is the honest version of this: quitting caffeine is not just a physical challenge. It is a psychological one.

 - Quitting caffeine is not something I am trying to do.
 It is something I am doing.

-- My caffeine affirmations are rewiring the story my subconscious tells about this.
+- My affirmations for quitting caffeine are rewiring the story my subconscious tells about this.

-- I am becoming someone who feels genuinely energized without any stimulant.
+- I am becoming someone who feels genuinely energised without any stimulant.

 - I belong in the version of myself that is free from this dependency.